jahrik/home_lab/ghost/stories/2u_mini_itx_zfs_nas_docker_build.md

 Had to use a splitter to reach that last 6th drive.
 Not for a lack of connections with the power supply, but length of cable.
 ![hard_drive_power_splitter_thing.jpg](https://github.com/jahrik/home_lab/blob/master/ghost/images/2u_shredder/hard_drive_power_splitter_thing.jpg?raw=true)

 I really enjoy this crazy looking thing.
 I think the main reason I bought it was because it looks so cool.
-It functions very well and is whisper like you would expect from Noctua.
+It functions very well and is whisper quiet, like you would expect from Noctua.
 ![cpu_cooler_bottom.jpg](https://github.com/jahrik/home_lab/blob/master/ghost/images/2u_shredder/cpu_cooler_bottom.jpg?raw=true)
 ![cpu_cooler_top.jpg](https://github.com/jahrik/home_lab/blob/master/ghost/images/2u_shredder/cpu_cooler_top.jpg?raw=true)